 Please enjoy your picnic in designated picnic areas only.
 There are two picnic tables by the main entry, and tables on the Shorts House patio are available on a first-come, first-served basis.
 We do not permit picnicking on the lawns.
 Additional picnic facilities are available at Wilburton Hill Park, one quarter mile east of the Garden.
 If you wish to learn more about reserving a picnic spot, please email Bellevue Parks & Community Services with the park name, site, and date(s).
 You may also call (425) 452-6914.

 To ensure the safety and enjoyment of all visitors, please remember that drones are not allowed in the Bellevue Botanical Garden or any City of Bellevue park.

 Families and children are welcome in the Garden.
 However, this is not a typical park and there is no area for children to play.
 The main area of the Garden consists of carefully cultivated beds of fragile plants.
 Please supervise children at all times and ensure that they stay on pathways and lawns at all times and do not enter plant beds or climb on rocks.
 A children’s play area is available at nearby Wilburton Hill Park.

 If you plan to bring a large group (more than ten) on a self-guided tour of the Garden, please notify us in advance by email or by calling(425) 452-2750.
-Please ensure that your group follows these Garden guidelines.
+Please visit our Group Visits page for more information.